go-iiif/go-iiif/README.md

 		}
 ```

 _Important: It is left to you to actually implement support for new features in the code for whichever graphics engine you are using.
-If you don't then anything additional features will be ignore at best and cause fatal errors at worst._
+If you don't then any new features will be ignore at best or cause fatal errors at worst._

 ### images